santoshraiii/movie_recommender/README.md

-This repository contains a content-based movie recommendation system.
-Unlike collaborative filtering methods that rely on user interactions, this system recommends movies to users based on the inherent features and content of the movies themselves.

-How It Works
-Data Collection: Movie data, including genres, directors, actors, release years, and textual descriptions, is gathered and stored in the system's database.

-Feature Extraction: Relevant features are extracted from the movie data, serving as the foundation for comparisons and recommendations.

-User Profile: A user profile is created by analyzing the user's historical interactions or explicit preferences, such as previously watched movies.

-Content Matching: Using similarity metrics like cosine similarity or TF-IDF, the system computes how closely a movie aligns with the user's profile, resulting in personalized movie recommendations.

-Certainly, here's a concise summary of a content-based movie recommendation system that you can include in the README file of your GitHub project:

 Content-Based Movie Recommendation System
 Overview
 This repository contains a content-based movie recommendation system.
 Unlike collaborative filtering methods that rely on user interactions, this system recommends movies to users based on the inherent features and content of the movies themselves.